 Verna Olson Scholarship $1,000.00 -2021 Graduate of the Van Buren High School Preference may be given to students attending an accredited academic institution over those students attending trade or business schools.

-Bright Scholars of Iowa Award (complete the FAFSA application by December 1st) is available to entering freshmen who will graduate from an Iowa high school and demonstrate financial need.
+Bright Scholars of Iowa Award is available to entering freshmen who will graduate from an Iowa high school and demonstrate financial need.
 Preference is given to students whose parents have not graduated from an accredited four-year college or university.
 The amount of the scholarship is equal to the cost of attendance less all other gift aid (including Pell Grants, institutional grants and scholarships, and private scholarships).
 This award is renewable for three additional years provided the student maintains a 2.50 cumulative GPA.
 Students who complete the FAFSA application by December 1st, demonstrate financial need, and complete the FinAidScholar online application will be considered for this award.

-Christina Hixson Opportunity Scholarship (Due December 15, 2020) Applicant must demonstrate financial need as determined by filing the FAFSA.
-In order to be considered for the Hixson Award, your FAFSA must be verified as complete when application review begins (approximately Dec 15).
+Christina Hixson Opportunity Scholarship (Due December 1, 2021) Applicant must demonstrate financial need as determined by filing the FAFSA.
+In order to be considered for the Hixson Award, your FAFSA must be verified as complete when application review begins (approximately Jan 2).
 A delay in meeting the deadlines below will affect your eligibility for the Hixson Award.
 Complete the following by the suggested deadlines: File federal income taxes by February 14.
-File FAFSA by December 1 (Iowa State University deadline).
+File FAFSA by Dec 1 (Iowa State University deadline).
 Select IRS data porting option when filing FAFSA.
 Review and correct your Student Aid Report (SAR) promptly when returned from FAFSA or review the FAFSA status page at accessplus.iastate.edu.
 If selected for further verification, it is your responsibility to complete the process in time for application review (approximately Jan 2).
 Applicant must have faced challenges of personal and/or financial hardship and demonstrate this information in the student essay, recommendation and FAFSA.
 Applicant must be a resident of Iowa.
 Applicant must be admissible to Iowa State University.
 Applicant must possess the potential to succeed.
 This scholarship is available to high school seniors graduating in 2022 who will be entering first-year students at Iowa State University in Fall 2022.
 This program will provide 100 undergraduates with half-tuition scholarships (estimated value of more than $18,000 over eight semesters).
 Selection is based on the student's county, eligibility and potential as demonstrated through the application, letter of recommendation, and financial need analysis.
 Students may major in any curriculum and must maintain a 2.00 cumulative grade point average for renewal.

 College of Engineering Scholarship (Fill out the online scholarship application by 11:59 PM CST on January 10, 2022) Scholarship eligibility for incoming engineering freshmen is based on a high school GPA of 3.6 or higher.
 The engineering scholarship application will include two essay questions.
 Students must accept the offer of admission by May 1, 2021 in order to receive any scholarship they may be offered.

 Catherine McCauley Scholarship (Due between November 15, 2020- February 15, 2021)The Catherine McAuley Scholarship provides free tuition to Iowa students whose family income is $50,000 or less annually.
 These Scholarships are renewable for up to four years, and students are automatically considered upon admittance to Mount Mercy.
 To be eligible, students simply need to: Be an Iowa resident and graduate from an Iowa high school.
 Be admitted as a new freshman to Mount Mercy.
 Reside all four years on Mount Mercy’s campus during the academic year.
 Participate in Mount Mercy’s College Success Program during their first year on campus.
 File the FAFSA prior to July 1(first year) and May 1(subsequent years) that shows family income of $50,000 or less and Pell Grant eligibility.